haetse/csharpeval/README.md

 [![E-iceblue](http://www.e-iceblue.com/components/com_affiliate/banners/3ca481a23a214e4c43b56861a904e189.gif)](http://www.e-iceblue.com/Spire.PDF/Spire.PDF-for-.NET.html?aff_id=96&amp;amp;banner_id=15)

 # PCL version
-This fork of charpeval is built as Portable Class Library, targeting
+This fork of charpeval is built as Portable Class Library (Profile111), targeting
-* .NET Framework 4.5.1 and later
+* .NET Framework 4.5 and later
-* Windows 8.1 (and Windows Universal 10.0)
+* Windows 8 and later
+* ASP.NET Core 5.0
 * Windows Phone 8.1
+* Xamarin.Android
+* Xamarin.IOS

+Note!
+I have only tested .NET Framework 4.5 and Windows Universal 10.0

- This means a breaking change from Ruperts orginal which works on .NET 4.0.
+This is a breaking change compared to Ruperts orginal which works on .NET 4.0.